R-Saunders/teched-201/class-07.md

  # Class 07

 ## Domain Modeling
-Explain why we need domain modeling.
+Domain modeling allows us to create a model in code for specific problems.
+It describes various entities and stores data in properties that encapuslate behavious in mehtods.
 ## HTML Table Basics

-Why should tables not be used for page layouts?
-List and describe 3 different semantic HTML elements used in an HTML <table>.
+Tables are for representing data, not for page layout.
+Tables are made up of various elements such as table head `thead`, table row `tr` and table data `td`.

 ## Introducing Constructors

-What is a constructor and what are some advantages to using it?
-How does the term this differ when used in an object literal versus when used in a constructor?
+Constructors allow us to set top level ojbects with their own built in methods.
+This makes for a very flexible and powerful way to write our code.
+Using `this` in a constructor refers to the constructor itself.
+Using `this` in an object literal refers to the object.

-Object Prototypes Using A Constructor
+## Object Prototypes Using A Constructor

-Explain prototypes and inheritance via an analogy from your previous work experience.
-NOTE: This is a very common front end developer interview question
+refers to the ability to access object properties from another object.
+We use a JavaScript prototype to add new properties and methods to an existing object constructor.
+We can then essentially tell our JS code to inherit properties from a prototype.
+Prototypical inheritance allows us to reuse the properties or methods from one JavaScript object to another through a reference pointer function.
+This is very useful when we need all object in an array to have the same methods available.